hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway_nat_rule.html.markdown

 A `external_mapping` block exports the following:

-* `address_space` - The string CIDR representing the address space for the Virtual Network Gateway Nat Rule external mapping.
+* `address_space` - (Required) The string CIDR representing the address space for the Virtual Network Gateway Nat Rule external mapping.

-* `port_range` - The single port range for the Virtual Network Gateway Nat Rule external mapping.
+* `port_range` - (Optional) The single port range for the Virtual Network Gateway Nat Rule external mapping.

 ---

 A `internal_mapping` block exports the following:

-* `address_space` - The string CIDR representing the address space for the Virtual Network Gateway Nat Rule internal mapping.
+* `address_space` - (Required) The string CIDR representing the address space for the Virtual Network Gateway Nat Rule internal mapping.

-* `port_range` - The single port range for the Virtual Network Gateway Nat Rule internal mapping.
+* `port_range` - (Optional) The single port range for the Virtual Network Gateway Nat Rule internal mapping.

 ---